sanithps98/Python-for-Finance/Calculating Stock Returns using Python/README.md

 # How to calculate stock returns in Python

-One of the most important tasks in financial markets is to analyze historical returns on various investments.
+One of the most important tasks in financial markets is to analyze historical returns on various nvestments.

-A stock's adjusted closing price gives you all the information you need to keep an eye on your stock.
+A stock's   sted closing price gives you all the information you need to keep an eye on your stock.
 You can use unadjusted closing prices to calculate returns, but adjusted closing prices save you some time and effort.

 https://www.investopedia.com/ask/answers/06/adjustedclosingprice.asp